 …

-B-204-2: Documents Needed to Verify a Customer's Identification and Authorization for Employment
+B-204-2: Customer Identification and Authorization for Employment

-At the time that the customer is applying for services, VR staff asks the customer to provide original documents that show that the customer can work legally in the United States.
+At the time that the customer is applying for services, VR staff asks the customer to provide original unexpired documents that show that the customer can work legally in the United States.
 Customers who do not have verification that he or she is able to legally work in the United States are not eligible for VR services.

-If a customer says that he or she is legally authorized to work in the United States, but the customer does not have the required documentation when completing the application for VR services, VR staff:
+If a customer says that he or she is legally authorized to work in the United States, but the customer does not have the required unexpired documentation when completing the application for VR services, VR staff:

 allows the customer to complete an application for services;